johnhardin/habit-tracker-backend/README.md

 Base URL: `https://<api-gateway-id>.execute-api.ap-southeast-1.amazonaws.com`

-All `/habits` routes require a Cognito JWT in the `Authorization` header.
+All `/habits` and `/completions` routes require a Cognito JWT in the `Authorization` header.
 The `/complete` route has no JWT authorizer and is called directly from email links.

 ### Get all habits
 ```